Rabies in Niagara

 -

-Wash the wound - Use soap and antiseptic under running water for five minutes
+- Wash the wound - Use soap and antiseptic under running water for 15 minutes

-See a doctor - The rabies vaccine needs to be administered soon after exposure
+- See a doctor - To discuss your exposure.
+The rabies vaccine may need to be administered soon after exposure.

 - Report the animal - Give the doctor as much information about the animal as possible

-Your doctor will contact Public Health who will investigate the claim.
+Your doctor will contact Public Health to investigate the incident.

-If the animal can be located, a health inspector will confine the animal for ten days to check for symptoms.
+For domestic animals such as cats and dogs, and as part of the investigation if the animal can be located, a health inspector will require a 10-day observation period of the animal to monitor for signs of rabies.
 We will not remove a healthy animal from the owner.

-After ten days, the health inspector will return and release the animal if it's healthy, and the person who was bitten is notified that there's no risk of rabies.
+After 10 days, the health inspector will return and release the animal if it's healthy, and upon conclusion of the investigation, follow up with the person bitten or scratched.

 If you're bitten by an animal other than a dog or cat, each situation will be risk-assessed by Public Health to determine next steps.